 Another state-of-the-art facility at Lakeland is the Energy Centre, which includes a steam lab, high-pressure boilers and turbines.
 They allow students to experience the working life of power engineers (and even get a taste of shift work).

-In keeping with its agricultural roots, Lakeland’s older Vermilion campus has a countryside feel, set in a community of about 4,500 people.
-Its Lloydminster campus has a more urban feel, but retains a strong sense of community, as everything is housed under one roof.
-Both campuses have residence options for single students and students with families.
+In keeping with its agricultural roots, the school’s older Vermilion campus has an ambiance suited to the country.
+Lakeland’s Lloydminster campus has a more urban vibe but retains a sense of community because the entire campus is housed under one roof.
+Both locations have residence options for single students and those with families.